-We use a limited number of suppliers, or in some cases single suppliers, for our laboratory equipment and materials.
+We use a limited number of suppliers, or in some cases, single suppliers, for our laboratory equipment and materials.
 We manage this concentration risk by targeting or building to levels of surplus stock that, we believe, would allow us to locate alternative suppliers if needed.
 However, if one of our suppliers fails to perform adequately or fulfill our needs, we may be required to incur significant costs and devote significant efforts to find new suppliers and may face delays in processing samples or developing and commercializing our products and services.
-We have occasionally faced delays in the form of longer lead times for equipment that is subject to increased demand due to public health measures taken to combat the COVID-19 pandemic.
-In particular, we have purchased the Illumina NextSeq System, and Illumina also supplies us with reagents that have been designed for use solely with this sequencer.
-While we acquire these reagents from Illumina on customary terms, if we had to replace the reagents we use we may also need to acquire and qualify a replacement sequencer, validate the reagents and potentially revalidate aspects of our existing assays.
+For example, we have purchased the Illumina NextSeq System, and Illumina, Inc. ("Illumina") also supplies us with reagents that have been designed for use solely with this sequencer.
+While we acquire these reagents from Illumina on customary terms, if we had to replace the reagents we use, we may also need to acquire and qualify a replacement sequencer, validate the reagents and potentially revalidate aspects of our existing assays.